luvnft/thirdroom/docs/guides/unity/index.md

 ## Exporting a Scene

-Once you have a scene ready to be exported to Third Room follow these steps to export it and test it out:
+Once you have a scene ready to be exported to Space follow these steps to export it and test it out:

 1. Click `Assets > UnityGLTF > Export active scene as glTF`
 2. Pick an output directory
-3. Open https://thirdroom.io/viewer in your browser.
+3. Open https://space.atl5d.com/viewer in your browser.
 4. Drag and drop the entire contents of the output directory into the viewer.

 You should see your output scene in the viewer.
 If you haven't placed a spawn point yet you'll be flying around the space.
 It may also be lit incorrectly and be very expensive to render.
-In the following sections we'll go over all of the supported features of the Third Room Unity Exporter.
+In the following sections we'll go over all of the supported features of the Space Unity Exporter.

 ## Camera